SUSE-Enceladus/azure-img-utils/README.md

 - --publisher-id
 - --notification-emails

-Note that notification-emails parameter will be ignored for migrated offers and the notifications will be sent to the email address set as Seller contact info section of your Account settings in Partner Center.
+Note that 'notification-emails' parameter will be ignored for migrated offers and the notifications will be sent to the email address set as Seller contact info section of your Account settings in Partner Center.